-We had a net working capital of \$72.1 million at December 26, 2021 compared to a net working capital of \$51.2 million at December 27, 2020.
-The increase in the net working capital during fiscal year 2021 is primarily driven by improved restaurant level operating margins subsequent to the start of COVID-19 pandemic.
+We had a net working capital of \$43.5 million at December 25, 2022 compared to a net working capital of \$72.1 million at December 26, 2021.

 Revolving Credit Facility

 On July 30, 2021, the Company entered into a secured \$35.0 million revolving credit facility with JPMorgan Chase Bank, N.A. (the "Credit Facility").
 The Credit Facility may be increased up to an additional \$25.0 million subject to certain conditions and at the Company's option if the lenders agree to increase their commitments.
 The Credit Facility will mature on July 30, 2024, unless the Company exercises its option to voluntarily and permanently reduce all of the commitments before the maturity date.
 In connection with entering the Credit Facility, the Company terminated its \$25.0 million revolving credit facility with Wells Fargo Bank, N.A.